 On May 28, 2013, the AQD received from BASF Corporation, dated May 21, 2013, an Initial Notice of Compliance Status report for Chemical Manufacturing Area Source MACT at 40 CFR 63 Subpart VVVVV.
 Please see B435923198.
-According to BASF, MACT VVVVVV applies to certain equipment at the ACCE plant associated with the EUCHEHARDELEN and EUCHEORGACT emission units.
+According to BASF, MACT VVVVV applies to certain equipment at the ACCE plant associated with the EUCHEHARDELEN and EUCHEORGACT (also known as MPPO by BASF) emission units.
 The AQD accepted delegation of Subpart VVVVVV through R 336.1902 and R 336.1960.